rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-an-agent's-status-v2-project-id-agents-agent-id-status.rst

 .. _get-get-an-agent's-status:

-Get an agent's status
+Retrieve an agent's status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/agents/{agent_id}/status

-This operation gets the status of the specified agent.
+This operation retrieves the status of the specified agent.